 Term Limits for Illinois - Would They Work?

-In April 2014, the Institute co-sponsored an event with the Better Government Association, examing the topic of whether term limits in Illinois government would work.
+In April 2014, the Institute co-sponsored an event with the Better Government Association, examining the topic of whether term limits in Illinois government would work.

 “Legislative term limits have long been a popular response to perceived corruption or inaction in politics.
 Almost eight in ten (78.7 percent) favor, and more than half (54.0 percent) strongly favor a proposal to limit state representatives to five consecutive terms and state senators to three consecutive terms.”